huanyushi/huanyushi.github.io/_tabs/about.md

 Hey there, I'm Huanyu Shi, a first-year PhD student in physics.

 Welcome to my Blog!
 It's generated from a static web page built using Jekyll on Github.
 Here, I share study notes and ideas related to my research journey.
 While updates may be irregular, feel free to drop by anytime to explore.
-Your visit is appreciated!

 🎓 **Education:**
 - 2019/09 - 2023/06: B. S. in Physics, School of Physics and Astronomy, Sun Yat-sen University, China.